Kung Fu

 - Observe an instructor’s execution of a technique with explanations that are appropriate for a student’s development

-- A hybrid of small group and one-on-one instruction are used during training
+- A hybrid of small group and one-on-one instruction are used during training.

 We do not offer online classes, live streaming or private instruction.